soumaouche/wp-deploy/readme.md

 set :wp_email, "aaron@example.com" # The admin email address
 set :wp_sitename, "WP Deploy" # The site title set :wp_localurl, "http://localhost" # Your local environment URL

+If your dev environment has a specific local url use deploy-local.rb.
+Add set :wp_localurl, "http://localhost" # Your local environment URL
 ```

 These are the settings used for your inital installation of WordPress.
 You also need to define your git repository in the same file: